Automatic Watches FAQ [Part 1]

 1. What is an automatic watch?

 Automatic timepieces are also known as mechanical movement watches.
-Compared with a quartz timepiece, an automatic watch has no battery.
-Its power comes from a mainspring that stores energy from the wearer’s movements in a day.
+Compared to a quartz timepiece, an automatic watch has no battery.
+Its power comes from a mainspring that stores energy from the wearer’s movements throughout the day.
 Thus, the automatic movement.
 Some mechanical movement watches are self-winding watches (automatic) while others need manual winding.

 2. Who invented the first automatic watch?

-The history of automatic watches dates back years ago.
+The history of automatic watches dates back to the 18th Century.
 The first man to develop a rotor was Swiss watchmaker Abraham Louis Perrelet (1729-1826) while Abraham-Louis Breguet (1747-1823) successfully improved self-winding watches.
 Hence, in the history of automatic watches, Perrelet earned the moniker ‘Father of Automatic Watches’ because of his rotor invention.

 3. What is a Power Reserve?